REALO2H/Graduation-Project/README.md

 11/9/2024: Data cleaning and preprocessing commenced, Template matching and Blob detection are yet to be implemented
            CNN should be revised too.

-11/23/2024: Data inversion function is implemented
+11/23/2024: Data inversion stsction is being emplemented
+            for some reason,the algorithm is not able to detect the Macula or the notch, but we have a good lead